UG-Team-Data-Science/nanokey2-midi-mapper/README.md

 - Detects nanoKEY2 MIDI input:  Automatically finds and listens to the nanoKEY2 MIDI input port.
 - Maps **C4 (Note 72)** to the **F5 key**
-- If the nanoKEY2 is not connected, pressing the right arrow key on the keyboard triggers F5.
+- If the nanoKEY2 is not connected, pressing the `right arrow` key on the keyboard triggers `F5`.
 - Pressing **C2 (Note 48)** stops the listener.
 - Alternatively, pressing the `Q` key on the computer keyboard stops the application.